wayne-incorporated/os-distribution-system/README.md

 # Requirement for running

 - <h3>Client</h3>

-    - The client program can be run on Windows 8, Windows 10.
+- The client program can be run on Windows 7, Windows 8, Windows 10.
 (32bit, 64bit)
     - Only removable disk is supported.
-    - USB Capacity is required at least 8GB. (we serve 8GB, 16GB, 32GB of Wayne OS for USB)
+    - USB Capacity is required at least 8GB ≈ 7.45058GiB. (we serve 8GB, 16GB, 32GB of Wayne OS for USB)
+    - The client program is offered in .zip file. (size: almost 74MB)
+    - The capacity of the hard disk where users download the client is required at least 2GB ≈ 1.86265GiB {the size of OS file in .zip downloaded from the server (close to 1GB ≈ 0.931323GiB ) + the size of a temporary partial file decompressed from .zip file (512KB) + the size of the client (139MB)}
     - Downloading and installation speed are depending on users' pc and network specification.
     - Internet connection is required
     <br/>

 - <h3>Server</h3>
 - Install Java 1.7 or over
     - Install Tomcat 8 or over
     - Install MySQL
     - The Operating System which can install Java 1.7 or over, Tomcat 8 or over, MySQL on.